mtimoxenko/media-workbench/README.md

 # Media-Workbench

 ## Overview
-Media-Workbench is a comprehensive task management system designed for Network Operations Centers (NOCs), focusing on multimedia workflows and efficient operations management.
-This platform provides a robust solution for handling diverse tasks, monitoring operations, and managing multimedia content seamlessly.
+Media-Workbench is an intuitive and powerful task management system built to centralize and manage tasks across teams, particularly suited for Network Operations Centers (NOCs).
+It streamlines the assignment and tracking of tasks, empowering teams to create, assign, and manage workloads efficiently.
+With Media-Workbench, you can create tasks from scratch or leverage pre-designed templates, assign tasks to teams segmented by shifts—day, night, or evening—or directly to team members, including self-assignment for personal tracking.
+Each task's progress is transparently tracked, with the ability to add comments and view the latest updates directly on the task card.
+Completed tasks shift into a log where comments and histories are preserved, ensuring a comprehensive view of past activities.
+The application also designates roles to users, with each role outlining key responsibilities and capabilities within the system, ensuring clear delineations of duties and streamlined workflow management.

 ## Key Features
-- **Advanced Task Management**: Organize, track, and update tasks with ease.
+- **Task Management**: Centralize and manage tasks across different teams and shifts with a user-friendly interface.
+- **Template and Custom Tasks**: Start new tasks using predefined templates or create custom tasks to meet specific needs.
+- **Dynamic Task Assignment**: Assign tasks to teams based on shift timings, to individual team members, or to yourself.
+- **Real-time Tracking and Updates**: Progress on tasks is updated in real-time with the ability for team members to add comments and view recent activities directly on task cards.
+- **Comment History**: Maintain a log of the latest comments for ongoing tasks and a comprehensive history for completed tasks.
+- **Role-Based Access**: Define user roles with specific responsibilities, enhancing structure and clarity within your team's operations.
+- **Shift Segmentation**: Organize workload and task visibility based on day, night, and evening shifts, optimizing 24/7 operations.
-- **Backend Efficiency**: Robust Java backend utilizing Spring Boot for optimal performance.
+- **Backend Efficiency**: A robust Java backend powered by Spring Boot ensures optimal performance and reliability.
-- **DevOps Integration**: Streamlined deployment with Docker, Terraform, and Ansible.
+- **DevOps Integration**: Seamless deployment process with Docker, Terraform, and Ansible for streamlined operations.
-- **Real-time Operations**: Facilitate real-time tracking and updates of tasks.
-- **Scalable Architecture**: Designed to scale with your team and project needs.
+- **Scalable Architecture**: Built to grow with your team and project needs, ensuring that your management system adapts to your evolving requirements.

 ## Getting Started